 #3: Middle-Part with Money-Piece Highlights

 A middle part is an iconic staple in current hair trends, and adding money piece highlights creates an extra wow factor, drawing the eyes into the face and framing your features flawlessly.
-The middle part is a long-time favorite in many eras of medium hairstyles.
+The middle part is a long-time favorite in many eras of medium hairstyles for women.

 The combination of a timeless middle part, messy layers, and money piece highlights will be sure to give you a classic and chic look when polished, and the perfect relaxed hairstyle when worn more loose and textured.